lingbend/startup/README.md

 - **React** - Runs login.
 Runs goal display, goal input GUI, and alters progress and streak meters.
 Sends requests to and receives data from backend for goals, progress, streaks, and microgoal suggestions.
 Displays feed and settings as reactive components of the goal setting page.
-- **Service** - The backend provides a goal feed endpoint, retrieve goals endpoint, update goals endpoint, delete goals endpoint, ChatGPT API-integrated microgoal suggestion endpoint, login endpoint, user creation endpoint, and update user settings endpoint.
-Backend also integrates with
+- **Service** - The backend provides a goal feed endpoint, login and retrieve goals endpoint, update goals endpoint, delete goals endpoint, ChatGPT API-integrated microgoal suggestion endpoint, user creation endpoint, and update user settings endpoint.
+Backend also integrates with SMS API.
 - **DB/Login** - DB requires authentication to access user info (except public "posts" for the feed).
 Stores user credentials and goal info securely.
 Is accessed by backend service.
 - **WebSocket** - Social goal feed is received live from the server.